Do brain-health supplements really keep your mind sharp?

 The bottom line on brain supplements

 It’s wise to keep your cash in your wallet, advises the AARP-founded Global Council on Brain Health (GCBH), a group of leading neurologists and other brain experts.
-A 2019 GCBH report, which reviewed recent research on some well-known brain health supplements, concluded there’s simply not enough evidence that they actually work.
+They have found there’s simply not enough evidence that brain supplements actually work.

 If you are interested in taking a supplement, however, talk to your HCP, Dr. Desai advises.
 A doctor can give you the best advice on whether a product is right for you based on your health history and any medications you may be taking.